AbstractSDK/abstract/framework/packages/abstract-std/src/objects/ownership/README.md

 ## NFT governance type

+For NFT-owned accounts the account's ownership is determined by **who owns the related NFT**.
+I.e. when transferring the ownership of the NFT all the accounts related to that NFT also change ownership.
-Utility for querying the owner of a specific NFT.
-In case NFT contract does not return owner of `owner_of`, ownership will act as renounced.
-For example NFT got burned or something happened with NFT contract.
+In the case where the NFT contract does not return a valid `owner_of`, the account's ownership will be treated as if it was renounced and the account becomes unavailable.
+This would happen when an NFT is burned or something happens with NFT contract.

 ## Abstract Account Controlled Module

 For modules and contracts controlled by Abstract Accounts, we present a mechanism that allows those contracts to make sure that an in-coming message from the Account was originally called by an admin and not another module.
-This prevents any module to call admin functions on other modules and thus makes the module system more resistent to malicious modules.
+This prevents modules from calling admin functions on other modules and thus makes the module system more resistent to malicious modules.

 ### Mechanism

 Modules and Account Owners can execute actions through the Account using the `account::ExecuteMsg::Execute` message variant.
 In order to execute an admin call, owners need to call `account::ExecuteMsg::AdminExecute`.
-This function will in order:
+The admin function will then:

-- Set the `CALLING_TO_AS_ADMIN` storage item to the target of the admin call.
+- Set the `CALLING_TO_AS_ADMIN` storage item to the target address of the admin call.
 - Call the specified function on the target module or contract.
 - Remove the `CALLING_TO_AS_ADMIN` storage item.

-In order to check that the call is an admin call, the target module or contract needs to check that the `CALLING_TO_AS_ADMIN` storage item is set on the account contract.
-If it's not set, it should error, as the call is not an authorized admin call.
+In order to check that the call is an admin call, the target module or contract needs to check that the `CALLING_TO_AS_ADMIN` storage item is present on the account contract and that it contains `env.contract.address`.
+If it's not set or a different address, it should error, as the call is not an authorized admin call.

 ### Usage inside a module